All Episodes

 And this isn't to say that Russia doesn't have problems.

-We've been learning about the fight against abortion and the fight against mass immigration, even and other things here in Russia.
+We've been learning about the fight against abortion and the fight against mass immigration even and other things here in Russia.

-Yeah, with literal satanic Nazis wearing the wearing the black sun on their although apparently I I heard that that even the the Russian side has some pagan Satanist types as well.
+But because they are engaged in a literal war with forces of evil in the Ukraine and with literal satanic Nazis wearing the black sun on their although apparently I heard that even the Russian side has some pagan Satanist types as well.

-This is I I I know this is your dream, Conrad.
+I know this is your dream, Corrad.

 120, 130 million.